 On October 19, 2011, the ACLU submitted a Freedom of Information Act request seeking information about the targeted killings of three U.S. citizens in Yemen: Anwar Al-Aulaqi; his 16-year-old son, Abdulrahman Al-Aulaqi; and Samir Khan.

-The request seeks disclosure of the legal memorandum written by the Department of Justice Office of Legal Counsel that provided justifications for the targeted killing of Anwar al-Awlaki, as well as records describing the factual basis for the killings of all three Americans.
+The request seeks disclosure of the legal memorandum written by the Department of Justice Office of Legal Counsel that provided justifications for the targeted killing of Anwar Al-Aulaqi (someimtes spelled Al-Awlaki), as well as records describing the factual basis for the killings of all three Americans.

 After the government failed to release records, the ACLU filed a lawsuit in the Southern District of New York against the CIA, Department of Defense, and Department of Justice in February 2012.
 The government initially refused to even confirm or deny whether it had records related to the ACLU’s request—and whether it was responsible for the killings—despite numerous public statements by U.S. officials about the program and its legal basis.
 Now, the government has acknowledged its responsibility for the three killings, but argues that it cannot describe any of the documents in its possession about their legal and factual basis without endangering national security.

 In October 2013, the Court of Appeals for the Second Circuit heard the ACLU’s appeal of a January 2013 district-court decision that ruled that the government’s withholdings were lawful.
 We await a decision.